Skip to content

 The future of AI is getting a major boost from knowledge graph technology.
 Think of it like giving AI a dose of “common sense” through structured, up-to-date insights.
 Knowledge graphs can supercharge AI tools like Large Language Models, machine learning, and artificial neural networks (deep learning).
 So, knowledge graphs are a way to make AI smarter in context, which is a game changer for businesses, especially when optimizing supply chains.
 What’s more, it equips AI with factual-based “guardrails” to cut down on errors and hallucinations as well as makes its decisions more trustworthy.
 With knowledge graphs in the mix, AI becomes more accurate, transparent, and explainable.

 In this article, I’ll first highlight the basic components of a knowledge graph and its capabilities.
 In fact, knowledge graphs are not new.
 They have already had a major effect on internet search methodologies and how personal assistants work such as Alexa and Siri.
 Next, I’ll explain how AI developers can leverage knowledge graphs to create contextual-based AI applications.
-Additionally, I’ll identify the new capabilities that contextual AI brings to businesses.
-Lastly, I’ll provide nine use cases of what contextual AI can do for supply chains.
+Additionally, I’ll identify the new capabilities that contextual AI brings to businesses and supply chains.

 “Deep learning presents entirely new opportunities for training neural commonsense models using a massive amount of raw text, fused with symbolic commonsense knowledge graphs.”